 Monetary Policy and Long-Term Real Rates

 Changes in monetary policy have surprisingly strong effects on forward real rates in the distant future.
-A 100 basis point increase in the two-year nominal yield on an FOMC announcement day is associated with a 42 basis point increase in the ten-year forward real rate.
+A 100 basis point increase in the two-year nominal yield on a Federal Open Markets Committee announcement day is associated with a 42 basis point increase in the ten-year forward real rate.
 This finding is at odds with standard macro models based on sticky nominal prices, which imply that monetary policy cannot move real rates over a horizon longer than that over which all prices in the economy can readjust.
-Rather, the responsiveness of long-term real rates to monetary shocks appears to reflect changes in term premia.
-One mechanism that may generate such variation in term premia is based on demand effects due to the existence of what we call "yield-oriented" investors.
+Instead, the responsiveness of long-term real rates to monetary shocks appears to reflect changes in term premia.
+One mechanism that could generate such variation in term premia is based on demand effects due to the existence of what we call yield-oriented investors.
 We find some evidence supportive of this channel.

 A Comparative-Advantage Approach to Government Debt Maturity